Our Discovery& Inception product team

 Learning and Successes

-The app has maintained a five star rating several months the release.
+The app has maintained a 5 star rating several months the release.
 We’ve received lots of client feedback stating that they have found it to be extremely intuitive and easy to use.
 We’ve closely monitored metrics and requests we’ve received through the app’s “Contact Us” feature.
 Using this data we’ve been able to identify other areas for process improvement and future recommendations:

 We noticed that there were requests from users to schedule trainings.
 We’ve recommended incorporating a feature where our users can schedule their own trainings using the mobile app instead of having to reach out to the client’s account representatives via phone.